facebook/docusaurus/website/blog/2022-08-01-announcing-docusaurus-2.0/index.md

 </table>

 <TweetQuote url="https://twitter.com/hung_dev/status/1546918275065741312" handle="hung_dev" name="
 Hung Viet Nguyen" job="Creator of JestPreview">I love Docusaurus Swizzling feature.
 It’s opinionated and flexible at the same time.
-This is super cool since a framework usually needs to sacrifice for one for other.
-But with Swizzling, you have both without losing the other. </TweetQuote>
+This is super cool since a framework usually needs to sacrifice for one for the other.</TweetQuote>

 ### Other features